JuliaArbTypes/ArbFloats.jl/README.md

 **using ArbFloats # goes last!**

-If you have a package that does not "just work" with ArbFloats, please note it as an issue.
+If you have a package that accepts AbstractFloats or Reals and does not "just work" with ArbFloats, please note it as an issue.

 ####Appropriateness